 ||Case presentations/discussion.
 Includes activities for audience participation.

-Note: Selecting Interactive will not reduce the chances of your course being accepted.
+Note: Selecting Interactive will not reduce the chances of your course being accepted or guarantee placement in the "interactive room."
 If we are not able to schedule the course in the interactive course room, it will be scheduled in a standard course room.

 Target Audience: Comprehensive Ophthalmologists/Subspecialists/Both

 Hours Requested: 1 or 2.
 The selection committee will determine the number of course hours based on your request and the abstract.
 Priority will be given to courses that can be successfully presented in the least time.

 Financial Disclosure: Do you or any of your co-instructors have a financial interest relevant to this presentation?

 Cosponsoring Organization: Academy committees and subspecialty organizations represented on the Academy's Council are eligible to cosponsor a course.
 Cosponsored courses may not be submitted without the prior knowledge and approval of the cosponsoring organization.

 Background Statement: Provide a succinct statement explaining why this topic should be addressed at the Academy's annual meeting.
 What general clinical or patient need led you to submit this abstract?
 You may use up to 250 characters, approximately 40 words, with spaces.
 (Examples: Need for a more effective treatment for macular edema or need for a review of techniques for managing cataract complications).